rabbitmq/rabbitmq-dotnet-client/RUNNING_TESTS.md

 Running individual tests and fixtures on Windows is trivial using the Visual Studio test runner.
-To run a single test fixture on osx/linux you can use:
+To run a specific tests fixture on osx/linux you can use nunit3 where expressions to select the tests to be run:

-    ./fake.sh Test fixture=MyNameSpace.MyFixture
+    ./fake.sh Test where="test =~ /SomeTest/"